postsharp/Metalama.Documentation/content/conceptual/using/using.md

 |<xref:understanding-your-code-with-aspects>| This article explains how to use Code Lens and Code Diff to understand your code.
 |<xref:debugging-aspect-oriented-code> | This article explains how you can debug this transformed code as you would otherwise do with Visual Studio.
 |<xref:applying-live-templates> | Live templates are special kinds of aspects that directly modify your source code in the editor.
 This article explains how to use them.
-|<xref:fabrics-adding-aspects>| Adding aspects by hand or by context menu is not always possible or viable.
+|<xref:fabrics-adding-aspects>| Adding aspects by hand or using the refactoring menu is not always possible or viable.
 Sometimes a programmatic way is needed to add aspects to different targets.
 This article shows how you can programmatically use `Fabrics` to add aspects to different targets.